 All students are strongly urged to attend a Faculty-led Study Abroad Financial Workshop prior to submitting the signed application to OiED.
 These workshops are held throughout the semester.
 We will answer your questions about program payment schedule, cancellation policy, financial aid and other funding sources, financial planning, and other related topics.
 ALL IN-PERSON WORKSHOPS WILL BE HELD IN THE PLEMMONS STUDENT UNION.
 Online and evening workshops are available on (TBD).
 For workshop dates and to register for a workshop, please click here.

-Includes: airfare, in-country program transportation, lodging, international health and evacuation insurance, program events, breakfasts, and CCS Administrative Fee.
+2Program Cost includes airfare, in-country program transportation, lodging, international health and evacuation insurance, program events, breakfast, and OIED/CCS administrative fee.

-*Non-US citizens may need to apply for a visa before entering the United Kingdom.
+2Some non-US citizens may need to apply for a visa prior to entering the UK.

 ||Submit with application

 If you plan to use any form of financial aid (loans, grants, scholarships) to participate in a short-term, faculty-led education abroad program, we strongly recommend that you take the following steps before applying to the program:

 - Complete your FAFSA for the academic year in which the program is offered.
 Please be mindful of Financial Aid deadlines!